klwdesigns/klw_base/_posts/2019-09-08-the-hidden-life-of-the-soul.md

 **Tennis was (past tense) a framework, a place, never the essence.

-***Responses are always welcomed.
+***Responses/comments/criticisms are always welcomed.
 Email on the home page.